This creamy vegan mushroom soup with lentils and brown rice is just the trick for frigid, snowy days.

 (In some ways it’s like having a smoothie for breakfast.
 For me, slurpable smoothies just aren’t filling enough unless I’m planning on eating an hour later.)

-This filling & bone-warming creamy mushroom soup includes:
+This filling & bone-warming creamy vegan mushroom soup includes:

 - Cremini or button mushrooms

 - French lentils du Puy

 - Basmati brown rice

 - Sage & thyme

 Vegan mushroom soup reheats well if you want to make extra.
 Just be aware that it will continue to thicken in the refrigerator.
 So you’ll need to add a splash of water before reheating.